odoo/odoo/addons/gamification/doc/gamification_plan_howto.rst

     <field name="field_date_id" eval="ref('groceries.field_groceries_item_shopping_day')" />
   </record>

-As we do not want to count every recorded item, we will use a domain to restrict the selection on the user (display the count only for the items the users will be buying) and the state (only the items whose list is confirmed are included).
-The user restriction is made with the keyword ``user_id`` in the domain.
+As we do not want to count every recorded item, we will use a domain to restrict the selection on the user (display the count only for the items the users has bought) and the state (only the items whose list is confirmed are included).
+The user restriction is made with the keyword ``user_id`` in the domain and should correspond to a many2one field with the relation ``res.users``.
 During the evaluation, it is replaced by the user ID of the linked goal.

 ::

   <record model="gamification.goal.type" id="type_groceries_nbr_items">
     ...
-    <field name="domain">[('shopper_id', '=' ,user_id), ('list_id.state', '=', 'confirmed')]</field>
+    <field name="domain">[('shopper_id', '=', user_id), ('list_id.state', '=', 'confirmed')]</field>
   </record>

 An action can also be defined to help users to quickly reach the screen where they will be able to modify their current value.
 This is done by adding the XML ID of the ir.action we want to call.
 In our example, we would like to open the grocery list form view owned by the user.